quang-do-se/aws-certs/devops/tmp/study.md

 - Creating Amazon CloudWatch alarms to monitor AWS Trusted Advisor metric (N. Virginia AWS Region): https://docs.aws.amazon.com/awssupport/latest/user/cloudwatch-metrics-ta.html

-- AWS Trusted Advisor is integrated with the Amazon CloudWatch Events and Amazon CloudWatch services.
+- AWS Trusted Advisor is integrated with the `Amazon EventBridge` and `Amazon CloudWatch` services.
 You can use `Amazon CloudWatch Events` to detect and react to changes in the status of Trusted Advisor checks.
 And you can use Amazon CloudWatch to create `Alarms` on Trusted Advisor metrics for check status changes, resource status changes, and service limit utilization.

 ----------